smheidrich/comparison-of-pytest-data-file-access-plugins/README.template.md

 # Comparison of pytest plugins for accessing data files

-It is said there are more pytest plugins that aim to provide convenient access to packaged data files than grains of sand on Earth.
+It is often said there are more pytest plugins that aim to provide convenient access to packaged data files than grains of sand on Earth.
 Here I compare them all.

-*Did I miss one?
-Feel free to
-[open an issue](https://github.com/smheidrich/comparison-of-pytest-data-file-access-plugins/issues/new)!*
+*Did I miss one or do you have suggestions for other criteria?
+Feel free to [open an issue](https://github.com/smheidrich/comparison-of-pytest-data-file-access-plugins/issues/new)!*